dubschro/odroid-n2/README.md

 * [odroid-n2-overlock.dtbo](resources/odroid-n2-overlock.dtbo) **UNTESTED** ODROID N2 Device Tree Overlay for overclocking
   * [odroid-n2-overlock.dts](resources/odroid-n2-overlock.dts) **UNTESTED** Source for the above
-  * The mainline kernel already *"overclocks"* the non plus variant to some degree via the base ```meson-g12b-s922x.dtsi``` that is used for many arm sbc.
+  * The mainline kernel already *"overclocks"* the non plus variant to some degree via the base ``meson-g12b-s922x.dtsi`` that is used for many arm sbc.
 I *assume* the mainline cpu voltage and frequencies work with the n2, but I do not own one to test with.
     I have created created the n2 overclock overlay based on the stock hardkernel kernel's additional a73 mhz/mv for the 2004 speed from the stock device tree.
 * [extlinux.conf](resources/extlinux.conf) A /boot/extlinux/extlinux.conf for mainline u-boot file as a starting point
+* [touch-reboot-flag.service](resources/touch-reboot-flag.service) A systemd service to hook reboot and touch a /boot/reboot file

 # What works?
 The following is all working on Arch Linux arm.
 I'm confident I could get it